-To encourage greater cooperation between students of different degree programs and allow the school to expand its enrollment, in the summer of 2010 DigiPen relocated both its Main and Art campuses to the school's current location at 9931 Willows Road Northeast in Redmond, WA.
-In addition to uniting DigiPen's BFA and BS programs under one roof, the 100,000 square foot building provides more spaces for students to meet, collaborate, and continue to create award-winning games.
+That same year, DigiPen relocated its US campus to its current location at 9931 Willows Road Northeast in Redmond, Washington.
+In addition to uniting DigiPen's BFA and BS programs under one roof, the larger campus provides more spaces for students to learn, meet, and collaborate on group projects.